irfiacre/Papel/README.md

 > - Password: user@123
 > - Or any other email and password.

+### Features:
+> - Sign in and Sign up.
+> - Open bank account.
+> - View user account dashboard(Transactions history):
+> - Cashier can debit or credit user's bank account.
+> - Administrator can change the status of a user bank account.
+> - Administrator can delete a user account
+> - Administrator can create  a staff account

 ### Prerequisites :

 - Clone this project with `https://github.com/irfiacre/Papel.git`